Washed, Honey & Natural: The Processing Encyclopedia

 At this point the farmers will sell the beans to a middleman, who will wet-hull them right away with a machine that is specially designed to handle semi-dry parchment.
 Hence the name; wet-hulling.
 These machines are very powerful and they can easily damage the beans.
-After the hulling, the unprotected bean is dried in the sun.
-If it’s a good processing station the bean will be dried in a clean area, but that’s not always the case with Indonesian coffee.

 The process take its name from the Malabar coast in India.
 Back in the days, it took months to ship coffee from India and back to Europe.
 During that time the beans would get exposed to all kinds of weather, among them the monsoon, and somehow they developed a unique flavor.
 As naval transportation improved, the trip suddenly became a lot shorter, and the customers complained that the coffee lacked the old ‘monsoon’ flavor.
 A new processing method was invented that aimed to replicate the conditions of the arduous journey from east to west.

 The process begins by picking crops of beans and sun drying them in large barbecues.
 When they’re dried, the beans are sorted into two graded piles and stored in a warehouse.
 You can have grade ‘A’ or grade ‘AA.’
 Starting in June and going through September, the coffee beans are exposed to constant monsoon moisture through well-ventilated warehouses.

 At this time, the coffee beans must be carefully turned and raked several times.
 This constant moisture exposure causes the beans to swell and eventually turn a pale gold color.

 The moisture exposure leads to a very low pH level and for that reason most specialty coffee customers avoid this kind of coffee.

 Processing in the future